XxX-YyY-XxX/xxx-yyy-xxx.github.io/GFL/tdolls.md

 > <blockquote class="twitter-tweet"><p lang="en" dir="ltr">We modified some names to avoid licensing risk.
 We thank you for your understanding.</p>&mdash; Girls&#39; Frontline-EN Official (@GirlsFrontlineE) <a href="https://twitter.com/GirlsFrontlineE/status/1001058278728548354?ref_src=twsrc%5Etfw">May 28, 2018</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

-### What's the drop rate for farmable dolls?

-> Limited dolls on chapters have 0.8% drop rate on normal and 1% on emergency.
-Event farms have around 1%.
-5★ on normal maps have rates way below 1%... usually.
-Droprates at Chapter 10 and above seem to have higher rates.

 ### Which doll should I get with True Core Masks?

 > ![](/GFL/assets/images/VeryReliableTCMGuide.png "Note that you can only use it on craftable dolls, so no P22(drop only) or Deagle(event reward)")